A Scalable Nystrom-Based Kernel Two-Sample Test with Permutations: Statistical guarantees

 Hence, if both $\covP$ and $\covQ$ exhibit a polynomial spectral decay of the form for some $γ∊(0,1]$ and $a_γ>0$, then it follows that

 with $a_γ'\de a_γ 2^{1/γ}$.
 That is, $\covM$ inherits the same spectral decay rate as $\covP$ and $\covQ$, up to a multiplicative constant.
-Assuming that a covariance operator has such a polynomial decay is standard in the literature, and corresponds for instance to the case of Sobolev spaces, as studied by \tcite{widom1964AsymptoticBehaviorEigenvalues}.
+Assuming that a covariance operator has such a polynomial decay is standard in the literature.
+This is for instance the case when considering the Matérn kernel: in this case, the RKHS is norm-equivalent to a Sobolev space, see for instance \tcite{wendland2004ScatteredDataApproximation}, and the eigenvalue decay has been studied for a bounded domain by \tcite{widom1964AsymptoticBehaviorEigenvalues}.

 A key quantity in the analysis is the so-called effective dimension.
 This quantity depends both on the choice of the kernel as well as on the probability distributions.
 We define it for the pooled dataset and any $λ>0$ as